rust-lang/rust/text/0000-public-private-dependencies.md

 There are a few open questions about how to best hook into the compiler and cargo
 infrastructure:

-* is passing in the last of public dependencies the correct way to get around it?
+* is passing in the list of public dependencies the correct way to get around it?
   If yes, what is the parameter supposed to be called.
 * what is the impact of this change going to be.
 This most likely can be answered running cargobomb/crater.